mpol1t/mpol1t/README.md

 I'm a Backend & Machine Learning Engineer with a passion for building scalable, data-driven systems.
 I specialize in backend architecture, data pipelines, and functional programming — designing fast, reliable software for complex problems across e-commerce, telecom, and algorithmic trading.

 With a BEng in Artificial Intelligence and an ongoing MSc in High Performance Computing at the University of Edinburgh, I bring a strong academic foundation to practical engineering.
-My current thesis explores neuroevolution and distributed AI agents in the StarCraft II environment — combining reinforcement learning, large scale parallelism, and agent-oriented design.
+My current thesis explores neuroevolution and AI agents in the StarCraft II environment — combining reinforcement learning, large scale parallelism, and agent-oriented design.

 Whether it's optimizing a dataflow or architecting clean services, I focus on solutions that are correct by design, scalable, and built to last.